SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 These 25 make ahead camping meals offer lots of options for the prepared.

 1. Mason Jar Parfait

 There are so many great ways to make this.
 And better yet, the recipe uses one of my favorite prepper items, mason jars!

-3. Overnight oats – It’s quick and easy and you don’t need any fancy culinary skills to make this happen.
+Overnight Oats are quick and easy and you don’t need any fancy culinary skills to make this happen.

-4. French toast in foil – Make your basic French toast and add fruits for flavor like blueberry, strawberry or peach.
-Make it in foil and save it in plastic bags for the trip.
+Make your favorite French toast and add fruits for flavor like blueberry, strawberry or peach.
+Wrap it in foil and save it in plastic bags for the trip.

-5. Banana bread – An old classic an also a great way to make use of overripe bananas.
-Banana bread stays good for a while and will give you needed nutrients and energy to start your day.
+An old classic and also a great way to make use of overripe bananas.
+Banana bread stays good for a while and will give you the needed nutrients and energy to start your day.